GCX-HCI/tray/README.md

 ![coverage report](http://i.imgur.com/V4OQsiY.png)

+You can check the coverage report at [codecov.io](https://codecov.io/github/grandcentrix/tray?branch=master)

 Those ~120 tests will help us indicate bugs in the future before we publish them.
 Don't think the code is 100% bug free based on the test coverage.

 ## Build state